YPAAAAAAAAAAAAA/cyclorama-curved-screen/README.md

 Cyclorama https://example.com   # 🌐 a live page: a dashboard, a stream, a clock
 ```

-Drag it anywhere · pull the corner to resize · `Esc` → gone ✨
+Drag it anywhere · pull the corner to resize ·

 Ships with **James Webb Space Telescope** imagery in [`samples/`](samples/) — nebulae, galaxies, the
-deep field — so out of the box it looks like it's receiving something from very, very far away 📡
+deep field — so out of the box it looks like it's receiving something from very, very far away

 ## 🛠️ Details